 A Pathway to End the Medical Harvest of Horseshoe Crabs

 The biomedical industry harvests massive quantities of horseshoe crabs every year, threatening a number of migratory birds that rely on the crabs as a food source.
-But synthetic alternatives may soon be available.
+But synthetic alternatives are becoming available.

 For more than 400 million years—since before dinosaurs roamed the Earth—horseshoe crabs have inhabited the world’s oceans.
 Every spring under the full and new moon, they shuffle onto the beach, ten legs lumbering under an oversized shell and a spiny tail trailing in the sand.
 Once on the beach, females each lay thousands of eggs in a single night—and upwards of 80,000 eggs per year—ensuring that we can share the planet with another generation of this ancient species.